 8 simple rules: how to survive early grief.

 Early grief is unlike anything else.
 Ordinary rules do not apply.
 Typical, everyday support and encouragement won’t help here.
-For some ideas about how you might care for yourself inside this wholly disorienting time, read this post on Rules at Impact.
+For some ideas about how you might care for yourself inside this wholly disorienting time, read this post covering rules to help you survive.
 There’s also an infographic covering the main points of this post.
 You can download the infographic at the bottom of that page.

 People keep trying to help, but it’s not helping.

 Yeah.
 Even those with the best of intentions often come up short in the face of grief.
 And you probably don’t have it in you to educate them.
 There’s a whole page just like this one, written for support people.
 You can direct them there, and you can send them this PDF: how to help a grieving friend.

 Grief is incredibly lonely.
 Even those who love you can’t really understand what this is like for you.
 Once a month, meet up with other people living impossible loss in our monthly live Q&A session with Megan.
 All the details are at our patreon page.

 Need to talk with Megan privately?
 Click here to apply.
 Please note that there are few timeslots available, and there may be a waiting list.

 A better grief book: no platitudes, no easy answers

 When I was first widowed, finding books on grief that actually helped was difficult.
 Most weren’t written for those early days of grief, or they spoke about grief as a great gift that I could use to transform my life.
 That’s.
 Not.
 Helpful.
 It’s OK that You’re Not OK is the book I needed all those years ago.
 I hope it helps you too.
 You can read all about it here.

 The guided journal for grief: tools to help you survive